"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 - The inner critic as engine: Ferriss's entire career (the systems, the protocols, the "minimum effective dose") is built around managing a relentless internal standard that calls anything short of correct a moral failure.

-- The reformer's mission: His psychedelic philanthropy isn't curiosity.
-It's moral conviction.
-The mental health system is wrong.
-He's spending his fortune to fix it.
+- The reformer's mission: His psychedelic philanthropy is a reformer's mission with a checkbook.
+The mental health system is wrong; he's spending his fortune to fix it.

 - The crack in the courtroom: His disclosure of childhood sexual abuse and suicidal planning represents the One's hardest act: admitting the inner critic's verdict was wrong all along.